The two-year MA in Muslim Cultures comprises the following elements:

 Muslim Reformist Thought in South and South East Asia

-Together South and South East Asia have well over 60% of the world’s Muslim population.
 Encounters with a modernising Europe from the 18th century onwards affected norms, traditions, and institutions in these regions, resulting in short and long term changes, accommodations, resistance and acquiescence.
 Europeans and Asians became the co-creators of modern material, symbolic and emotional textures of life with accompanying gains and strains.
-Located within these over-arching transformations, and drawing upon the tools of historical sociology and history of ideas, the course will explore the production and dissemination of contesting Muslim reformist thought in South and South East Asia and its role in search for meaningful role of Islam in modern times.
+Located within these over-arching transformations, and drawing upon the tools of historical sociology and history of ideas, the course will explore the production and dissemination of contesting Muslim reformist thought in South and South West Asia and its role in search for meaningful role of Islam in modern times.
 The aim is to create critical and reflexive thought about a range of theological, political and social themes.
 A consideration of historiographical and analytical trends in scholarship on these themes will be an ongoing concern of the course.

 Themes in Muslim Arts and Architecture in the Contemporary Period